 Provide your complete name, SSS number, birth date, and application date when checking your UMID status.

 You Can Apply for a UMID ATM card

 Yes, there’s already a UMID ATM card.
 SSS started giving UMID ATM cards in 2017 to allow the withdrawal of advances and pensions much simpler.

-Right now, Unionbank is the only bank to give these ATM cards.
-However, as per SSS, they’re working on ways so it members can apply in more banks.
+Unionbank is the only bank (as of this writing) to give these ATM cards.
+However, as per SSS, they’re working on ways so its members can apply in more banks.

-SSS is cautioning people on scams with regards to UMID card applications
+SSS is cautioning people on scams regarding UMID card applications.

-SSS has cautioned its members about any fixers or individuals that pose as staff of SSS/GSIS that offers some form of assistance in accelerating UMID card applications in return for money.
+SSS has cautioned its members about any fixers or individuals that pose as staff of SSS/GSIS that offers help in accelerating UMID card applications in return for money.